adhux/hexchat-otr/Readme.md

 2. Authenticate this user:

-	At this point you need to verify this is the person you think.
+	At this point you need to verify this is the person you think it is.

 	- If you know their fingerprint and it is correct: